qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 * Direct use of infrastructure resources such as local file systems or databases
 * Outdated frameworks or unsupported libraries

-{{< figure figcaption="Typical obstacles in cloud migration" >}}
+{{< figure figcaption="Typical obstacles in cloud migration.
+Image generated with ChatGPT." >}}
   {{< img src="/images/cloud-migration-tooling/typical-obstacles.png" alt="Typical obstacles in cloud migration include tightly coupled components, hardcoded configurations, and outdated technologies—all of which must be systematically identified and addressed." >}}
 {{< /figure >}}

 Another challenge is the lack of a consistent testing strategy.
 Applications without reproducible builds, automated tests, or Infrastructure-as-Code are difficult to integrate into automated CI/CD pipelines—yet such pipelines are essential for cloud-native operations.

-## Assessing Cloud Readiness with Konveyor
+## Assessing Cloud Readiness With Konveyor

 A central concept we use at QAware in cloud readiness assessments is categorizing applications into three groups:

+* **Cloud-alien**: Highly monolithic or technologically outdated applications with minimal decoupling and complex dependencies.
+* **Cloud-friendly**: Exhibit some cloud-native characteristics (e.g., externalized configuration, modular architecture) but do not fully meet all criteria.
 * **Cloud-native**: Designed for the cloud from the ground up.
 These applications use containers, are stateless, horizontally scalable, and easily automated.
-* **Cloud-friendly**: Exhibit some cloud-native characteristics (e.g., externalized configuration, modular architecture) but do not fully meet all criteria.
-* **Cloud-alien**: Highly monolithic or technologically outdated applications with minimal decoupling and complex dependencies.

-{{< figure figcaption="Cloud Readiness Categories" >}}
+{{< figure figcaption="Cloud Readiness Categories." >}}
   {{< img src="/images/cloud-migration-tooling/readiness-levels.png" alt="Cloud Readiness Categories" >}}
 {{< /figure >}}